Jenny-Nelson-Group/Charge-transport-in-OSCs/Box Sync/PhD/ChargeTransport/README.md

 1. Name for output file

-2. Locationsfile of xyz coordinates of atoms in molecule
+2. Locationsfile of xyz coordinates centres of molecules in crystal

 3. Jfile of electronic couplings between molecules, given in rows of $molecule1 $molecule2 $J